Abhishek0453/Gilhari_data_transfer/README.md

 Step3: Select Transaction Processing in workload types

 Step4: Provide the database,a name,password

+There is an option to select mTLS, It's a security protocol that extends Transport Layer Security (TLS) by adding mutual authentication between two parties communicating over a network connection.
+Do not select it.After completing all the above steps, it will take some time for the database to become available
 ## Connecting the 19c Database with Gilhari:
 After creating the database, go to connections and copy one of the connection strings